build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ### Step 4: Validating the output using Amazon Athena

-Now the `cleaned` data is available in Amazon S3 in the form of parquet format, but to make it more consumable for data analysts or data scientists, it would be great if we could enable querying the data through SQL by making it available as a database table.
+Now the `cleansed` data is available in Amazon S3 in the form of parquet format, but to make it more consumable for data analysts or data scientists, it would be great if we could enable querying the data through SQL by making it available as a database table.

 To make that integration, we can follow a two-step approach:
 1. We need to run the Glue crawler to create an AWS Glue Data Catalog table on top of the S3 data.